 INFORMATION IN ENGLISH

-The association Regio Basiliensis is the Swiss partner for the Upper Rhine cooperation and the competence center of choice to foster the cross-border cooperation in the service of politics, public authorities, economy, sciences, organizations and population.
-Its aim is to provide incentives from the Swiss side designed to develop the Upper Rhine area into a cohesive European border region and to actively contribute to attaining this objective.
+The association Regio Basiliensis is the Swiss partner for the Upper Rhine cooperation and the competence center of choice to foster the cross-border cooperation in the service of politics, public authorities, economy, sciences, organizations and the population.
+Its aim is to provide incentives from the Swiss side for the development of the Upper Rhine region into a cohesive European border region and to actively contribute to attaining this objective.

 Since it was founded in 1963, Regio Basiliensis has played a major role in shaping regional cooperation in the Upper Rhine region and has contributed significantly to most of the trinational achievements in the region.
 Through its active participation as a member of the Association of European Border Regions (AEBR) and other European regional organizations, Regio Basiliensis also has a long track record of involvement at a European level in numerous initiatives designed to strengthen the regions of Europe and promote cross-border cooperation.